 If a team regularly considered the ‘What if?’ scenarios…

-What if I am are serving a customer and they don’t answer me?
+I am serving a customer, and they don’t answer me.

-What if I say how much something is, and I get given in the incorrect amount of money?
+I say how much something is, and I get given in the incorrect amount of money.

-This then allows you the time to think about how to deal with these situations.
-You are not leaving it to chance, or allowing the communication to breakdown, but you are being proactive about the possibilities – you are priming yourself for dealing with any situation you are faced with.
+This allows you to think about how to deal with these situations.
+You are not leaving it to chance or allowing the communication to break down.
+Still, you are being proactive about the possibilities – you are priming yourself to deal with any situation you face.